 - Time out for relevant conferences and developer events, including support and encouragement to speak at conferences.

 - Peaceful, well designed working environment purpose built for us in Brook Green, west London

 Visit our dedicated online application site, and upload your CV or portfolio.
-For engineering roles, there is then an opportunity to have a crack at our (exciting and interesting) online skills assessment to evaluate your competencies in our key skill areas.
-If you’re successful you will be invited to interview over Skype, where you’ll normally do some collaborative problem solving with an existing member of our team.
-If the video interview is successful we’ll invite you to come and see us at our office in west London for a final interview.
+For engineering roles, there is then an opportunity to have a crack at our (exciting and interesting!) online skills assessment to evaluate your competencies in our key skill areas.
+If you’re successful you will be invited to a remote interview over a video chat, where you’ll normally do some collaborative problem solving with an existing member of our team.
+If the video interview is successful we’ll invite you to come and see us at our office in London for a final interview.

 The best candidates show initiative by applying to us directly.
 If you apply via a recruitment agent, this will not create the best first impression, and to date we have never successfully hired anyone via a third party.

-We are a very small company, and we need more people who think in the same way we do.
-To fit in with our team you must be highly motivated, able to manage your own schedule effectively but proactively integrate with the rest of the team.
-The following list summarises some the qualities that we’re looking for in candidates generally:
+To fit in with our team you must be highly motivated, able to manage your own schedule effectively but proactively integrate and collaborate with the rest of the team.
+The following list summarises some of the qualities that we’re looking for in candidates for any position:

 - Proactive in team participation

 - Respect and support for your colleagues

 - Co-operative and friendly attitude to colleagues, management and clients